 No other sports car has the pedigree, the notoriety, the legacy; we look back through the years at the Porsche 911.

 The Porsche 911 has gained a reputation as the epitome of European sports cars.
 Fast, stylish, intricately engineered, and nimble as a deer.
-For over 50 years, through seven generations, and dozens of variants, Porsche’s 911 has maintained a mystique few other nameplates can ever hope to achieve.
+Through 60 years, eight generations, and dozens of variants, the Porsche’s 911 has maintained a mystique few other nameplates can ever hope to achieve.
 In 1999, the 911 was named fifth most influential car of the 20th century alongside the likes of the Ford Model-T and the Mini Cooper.
 Decades of refinement have honed the 911 into the world’s greatest sports car.
 Below we explore the evolution of a legend.

 First though, the basics.
-Despite nearly sixty-years of existence, the 911 has changed much less than you’d expect in that time.
+Despite nearly sixty-years of existence, the 911 has changed much less than you would expect in that time.
 The design language has remained consistent across the decades.
-A modern 911 very much resembles a 911 from the 1960s as each generation incrementally adjusted to modern tastes while preserving the essence of the classic.
+A modern 911 very much resembles a 911 from the 1960s as each generation accounted for modern tastes while preserving the essence of the classic.

-The 911 has developed mechanically in a similar fashion, steadily and meticulously building on what has made it great.
+The 911 has developed mechanically in a similar fashion, steadily and meticulously building on what has made it consistently great.
 All 911s have been two-door, rear engine sports cars featuring a six-cylinder boxer engine and independent suspensions.
-The 911 didn’t switch from air-cooling to water-cooling until 1998.
+Porsche has been so committed to this formula that the 911 did not switch from air-to water-cooling until 1998.

 The first “S” variant of the 911 added 30hp with the addition of new camshafts, new valves and ports, and a higher compression ratio.
 The 911 S was also the first to feature Fuchs alloy wheels.
-Swift and stylish, the 911 S could, by all accounts, be an unruly beast rewarding those skilled enough (and brave enough) to drive it to the limit.
+Swift and stylish, the 911 S could be an unruly beast rewarding those skilled enough (and brave enough) to drive it to the limit.

 The Carrera 4, or 964, was a major overhaul of the 911 featuring 85% new components.
 The front suspension traded out for MacPherson struts, but the rear suspension kept the semi-trailing arm set up.
 The engine was upgraded to a 3.6-liter, AWD was now on tap, and a turbo version was added in 1990.
 Also, in 1990, the Carrera 2 added back the RWD option.